alifgufron/r-chive/README.md

 - **Advanced Logging**:
     - A clean, high-level global log file (`r-chive.log`).
     - Optional, detailed per-host logs organized into subdirectories (`HOST/DATE.log`).
+    - **Live Console Logging**: When run in an interactive terminal, all log output is streamed to the console in real-time with color-coding for readability (Errors in red, success in green, etc.).
     - **Monitor Mode** (`LOG_VERBOSE=yes`): View real-time transfer progress in the per-host log, perfect for `tail -f`.
 - **Flexible Email Reports**: Choose between a concise summary report or a summary with a detailed log file as an attachment.
 The attached log is always clean, even in monitor mode.
+- **Start Notification Emails**: Sends an email notification when a backup process for a host begins, providing immediate confirmation that the job has started.
-- **Improved Error Reporting**: Failed jobs now include a short, actionable error message directly in the global log and email body for quicker diagnosis.
+- **Improved Error Reporting**: Robustly captures and logs the specific `stderr` output from critical commands (`rsync`, `tar`, `cp`), ensuring no error goes unnoticed.
+Failed jobs include an actionable error message in the global log and email body.
 - **Parallel Backups**: Executes backups for all jobs on a single host concurrently, significantly reducing total backup time.
 - **Custom SSH Port Support**: Specify a custom SSH port directly in the job's source string.
 - **Flexible Retention Policies**: Clean up old archives and snapshots based on time (days) or count.